Rays vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays will send Shane McClanahan (7-0) to the mound for his 11th start this season.
+- The Rays will hand the ball to Zach Eflin (6-1) for his ninth start of the season.

 |Opponent